Evangelicalism in the United States: Demographics

+Beliefs and trends

+In 2022, the State of Theology survey conducted by Ligonier Ministries reported a continued shift in biblical belief among adults in the United States.
+When respondents were asked whether they agreed with the statement “The Bible, like all sacred writings, contains helpful accounts of ancient myths but is not literally true,” 53 percent of U.S. adults agreed.
+This represented an increase of 12 percentage points since 2014, making it the most consistent trend identified by the survey over that period.
+Among U.S. Evangelicals, the same survey found that 26 percent agreed with the statement, indicating a 9-percentage-point increase since 2016.
+The findings suggest a growing divergence within Evangelical populations regarding the literal truth of the Bible.
+The survey also reported changes in Evangelical views on religious exclusivity.
+In 2022, 56 percent of Evangelicals agreed with the statement "God accepts the worship of all religions, including Christianity, Judaism, and Islam," compared with 48 percent in 2016.
+Additionally, between 2020 and 2022, there was a 13-percentage-point increase in the proportion of Evangelicals who agreed that "Jesus was a great teacher, but he was not God", from 30% to 43%.

 Politics and social issues

+White evangelicals in the US have tended toward affiliation with the Republican party.

 Evangelical political influence in America was first evident in the 1830s with movements such as the prohibition movement, which closed saloons and taverns in state after state until it succeeded nationally in 1919.
 The Christian Right is a coalition of numerous groups of traditionalist and observant church-goers of many kinds: especially Catholics on issues such as birth control and abortion, plus Southern Baptists, Missouri Synod Lutherans, and others.
 Since the early 1980s the Christian Right has been associated with several political and issue-oriented organizations, including the Moral Majority, the Christian Coalition, Focus on the Family, and the Family Research Council.

 In the 2016 presidential election, exit polls reported that 81% of white evangelicals voted for Donald Trump, despite criticism from some conservative evangelicals.

-Most African Americans who identify as Christians belong to Baptist, Methodist or other denominations that share evangelical beliefs, but they are firmly in the Democratic coalition, and (with the possible exception of issues involving abortion and homosexuality) are generally liberal in politics.
+Most African Americans who identify as Christians belong to Baptist, Methodist or other denominations that share evangelical beliefs, but they are firmly in the Democratic coalition and generally liberal in politics, with the possible exception of issues involving abortion and homosexuality.